 WRIISC-DC provides a variety of professional training opportunities for clinicians and researchers who desire advanced knowledge and skills related to the study and treatment of war-related illnesses and injuries.

 • Neuropsychology: Our two-year postdoctoral fellowship in clinical neuropsychology is focused on developing scientist-practitioners with advanced skills in neuropsychological assessment and consultation in a unique interdisciplinary setting.
 Fifty percent of the fellow’s time devoted to clinical research and 50% is devoted to clinical practice.
-We are currently recruiting for the 2024-2026 training cycle.
+We will be recruiting for this position during the 2026-2028 training cycle.
 Please see our program brochure for reference.

 • Research: Our two-year research postdoctoral fellowship enables fellows to gain an advanced understanding of brain-body relationships through involvement in multiple research studies.
 For more information, please refer to our program brochure and details about our positions: